-A question we often get asked by football shirt collectors is how to photograph a football shirt, so we caught up with professional photographer Tom Russell to get the tips from a pro.
+A question we often get asked by football shirt collectors is how to photograph a football shirt, and so as part of our new Collectors Club series we caught up with professional photographer Tom Russell to get the tips from a pro.

 Words from Tom Russell